 Regulation (EU) No 1169/2011 of 25 October 2011 on the provision of food information to consumers (FIC) established the general principles, requirements and responsibilities governing food information, and in particular food labelling, across the EU.

 FIC applies to all prepacked food, non-prepacked food, food packed on premises for direct sale and that provided by mass caterers.
 There are differing requirements for the different food categories and for those at the various stages of the supply chain.

-The FIC consolidated two directives into one piece of legislation, namely Directive 2000/13/EC on labeling, presentation and advertising of foodstuffs, and Directive 90/496/EEC on nutrition labeling for foodstuffs.
+The FIC consolidated two directives into one piece of legislation, namely Directive 2000/13/EC on labelling, presentation and advertising of foodstuffs, and Directive 90/496/EEC on nutrition labelling for foodstuffs.

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial